A day in Tarragona, the UNESCO World Heritage Site and one of the most important cities in Roman Empire…

 Another impressive monument from the XVIII century – Portal San Antoni.

-Right in front of the Portal San Antoni, there was a playground for kids and another amazing balcony with some great sea views…
+At the end of our city tour (in front of the Portal San Antoni) there was a playground for kids and another amazing balcony with some great sea views… Romans knew where to built cities, didn’t they?!

 Have you ever been to Tarragona?
 Do you like visiting the Roman historical sites?